 November 13, 2025

-Agnieszka Fryszman, Chair of Cohen Milstein’s Human Rights practice and newly appointed 2025–2026 Robert F. Drinan, S.J., Chair in Human Rights, will present Georgetown Law’s Drinan Lecture on Human Rights.
+Agnieszka Fryszman, chair of Cohen Milstein’s Human Rights practice and newly appointed 2025–2026 Robert F. Drinan, S.J., Chair in Human Rights, presented Georgetown Law’’s Drinan Lecture on Human Rights on November 13, 2025.

-Her Drinan Lecture, “Against the Headwinds: Human Rights Lawyering in a Fractured World,” will explore how human rights lawyers can advance justice and uphold human dignity amid growing global challenges.
+In “Against the Headwinds: Human Rights Lawyering in a Fractured World,” she explored how human rights lawyers can advance justice and uphold human dignity amid growing global challenges.

 The Drinan Lecture on Human Rights is hosted annually in honor of Professor Robert F. Drinan, S.J.
 Father Drinan was a professor at Georgetown Law for more than 25 years, where he taught international human rights, and constitutional law, among other topics.
 He was a priest, scholar, lawyer, politician, activist, ethicist and one of the nation’s leading advocates for international human rights.